albaintor/integration-lgtv/README.md

 ### Remote entity commands

-Remote entity expose 2 interesting commands for sending custom commands and send commands sequence.
+In addition of simple commands above, the remote entity `Send command` and `Commands sequence` support custom commands as well as all the commands exposed by the `Media Player` entity.

 Here are the available commmands :